-A formal letter of appeal specifying the grounds upon which the appeal is based and supporting information must be submitted to the Vice President (VP) for Enrollment Management and Student Affairs no later than three business days after receipt of written notification of disciplinary sanction(s).
+A formal letter of appeal specifying the grounds upon which the appeal is based and supporting information must be submitted to the Provost no later than three business days after receipt of written notification of disciplinary sanction(s).
 Sanction(s) imposed by the conduct officer may not be enforced until the appeal process is finalized unless it is determined that the student is a hindrance to the educational process or a danger to him/herself and/or the University community.
 Students who do not attend their conduct meeting forfeit their right to appeal.
 Appeals are accepted for: